patrickloeber/blogposts-pythonengineer/Content/posts/2022-04-03-tarfile-python.md

 ## Writing a tar file

-To add files to a tar file, user has to open the file in append mode and use `tarfile.TarFile.add` method, it takes the path of file to be added as a parameter.
+To add files to a tar file, the user has to open the file in append mode and use `tarfile.TarFile.add` method, it takes the path of file to be added as a parameter.

 ```python
 import tarfile